monopole/volley/README.md

 ```

 Feel free to change the names in the commands below.

 The directories can be deleted afterwards.

-Goal is to be able to try this without messing up your home dir.
+Goal is to just hack something together without messing up existing
+installs, and clean it up in a proper repo once things seem to be
+on the right track.

 ## Install android-sdk-linux